filecoin-project/phase2-attestations/README.md

 ```
 # Enter a tmux session only if you are not in one.
 [$ tmux new -s phase2] or [$tmux attach -t phase2]
 $ RUST_BACKTRACE=1 ./phase2 contribute <downloaded phase2 file>
 ```

 The contribution program will write three files to the `rust-fil-proofs` directory.
 The files do not contain any secret information with respect to the phase2 contribution and do not contain any personal or identifying information of the participant.

-1. The phase2 params file containing your contribution (has no file extension), e.g. `winning_poseidon_32gib_b288702_1_small`.
-These params are not secret.
+1. A phase2 parameters file containing your contribution.
+This file has no file extension, e.g.
+`winning_poseidon_32gib_b288702_1_small`.
+This file is not secret.
-2. A `.log` file containing a copy of the text that was written to stdout and stderr, e.g. `winning_poseidon_32gib_b288702_1_small.log`.
+2. A `.log` file containing a copy of the text that was written to stdout and stderr, e.g.`winning_poseidon_32gib_b288702_1_small.log`.
 You can `cat` this file to ensure that there is no personal information contained within it.
+This file is not secret.
 3. A `.contrib` file containing the hash of the participant's contribution, e.g. `winning_poseidon_32gib_b288702_1_small.contrib`.
-This hash is not secret.
+This file is not secret.

-The participant should hash the parameters file that was written by `./phase2 contribute` using `b2sum`.
-The participant should send the cordinator the file digest via Slack.
-For example, if the participant was contributor #1 to the Winning-PoSt-32GiB circuit's parameters, they hash using the command:
+The participant must hash the parameters file that was written by `phase2 contribute` using `b2sum`.
+The participant will send the cordinator this digest via Slack.
+For example, if the participant was contributor #1 to the Winning-PoSt-32GiB circuit, they run the commaind:

 ```
 $ b2sum winning_poseidon_32gib_b288702_1_small